Taking time out from Facebook now & then

 Try it.
 I think you’ll like it.
 You may get back to those chores you’ve been putting off, or to the books you meant to read but saved for a day at the beach or the Jersey shore.

 I feel that I have more purpose in life . . .
-That I can do more things face-to-face with persons and in a group.
+That I can do more things face-to-face with people and in a group.
 It’s refreshing and novel to say the least.
 I hope I can do this more often as time goes by and I become less dependent on this virtual reality that I created for myself . . .
 Once a week should be plenty for me to catch up on the stuff offered on Facebook.

 So, if you really want to say something to me, give me a call.
 My cell number is 215-805-0256.